-We all know someone who takes on the practice of meditation.
+Everyone knows someone who practices meditation.
 For some people, it’s a daily practice, while for others it’s just for emergency situations.
-What are some of those emergency situations?
+What are some of those emergency situations you ask?
 It’s those moments where you feel like your life is spinning out of control.
 It’s for times when you can’t seem to get out of your own way.

 the act of giving your attention to only one thing, either as a religious activity or as a way of becoming calm and relaxed:https://dictionary.cambridge.org/dictionary/english/meditation